BB Dems's blog

 - Treasurer: Gail Whitty

-In order to serve on the board, aside from the resonsibilities of the executive members, you have to be willing to attend at least 3 meetings per year, will be responsible for planning/implementing at least one meeting per year and obviously helping out with campaigns.
+In order to serve on the board, aside from the responsibilities of the executive members, you have to be willing to attend at least 3 meetings per year, will be responsible for planning/implementing one meeting per year and obviously helping out with campaigns.

-The bylaws will be voted on before the executive board elections.
-In order to vote on the bylaws and executive board positions, you do have to have paid your 2019 BB Dems dues before the meeting.
+In order to vote on the executive board positions, you do have to have paid your 2020 BB Dems dues before or at the meeting.